-Kerstin was born in Schwäbisch Hall in Germany.
-She studied the recorder at the conservatoires of Freiburg, Frankfurt and Lyon with Agnes Dorwarth, Michael Form, Michael Scheider and Pierre Hamon.
-In addition she studied the baroque violin with Petra Müllejans, Gottfried von der Goltz and Swantje Hoffmann.
-She was the recipient of a scholarship from the Yehudi Menuhin Foundation Live Music Now.
-She was awarded 1st prize in Erta Italia competition in Padua in 2010 as well as the 3rd prize at the Moeck SRP competition in London in 2011.
-In 2012 Kerstin Fahr completed a postgraduate performance degree (Konzertexamen) at the Musikhochschule in Frankfurt.
+Born in Schwäbisch Hall, Kerstin Fahr studied the recorder at conservatoires of Freiburg, Frankfurt and Lyon with Agnes Dorwarth, Michael Form, Michael Scheider, Martin Hublow and Pierre Hamon and successfully completed her studies with the soloist exam.
+In addition, she studied the baroque violin with Petra Müllejans, Gottfried von der Goltz and Swantje Hoffmann.
+Kerstin was awarded 1st prize in Erta Italia competition in Padua in 2010 as well as the 3rd prize at the Moeck SRP competition for solo recorder in London in 2011.
+For several years she was sponsored by the Yehudi Menuhin Live Muisc Now Foundation.

 Just as important to Kerstin as her artistic practice is teaching, to which she also devotes herself with great enthusiasm.
 Since 2015 she has been a lecturer for the recorder and methodology at the University for Music and Performing Arts Frankfurt am Main and held a substitute professorship there in the summer semester 2019.
 Since September 2019 she has also been teaching recorder at the Conservatoire de Lausanne.